VictoriaMetrics/VictoriaMetrics/docs/vmgateway.md

   -enableTCP6
         Whether to enable IPv6 for listening and dialing.
 By default only IPv4 TCP and UDP is used -envflag.enable
         Whether to enable reading flags from environment variables additionally to command line.
 Command line flag values have priority over values from environment vars.
-Flags are read only from command line if this flag isn't set
+Flags are read only from command line if this flag is not set
   -envflag.prefix string
         Prefix for environment variables if -envflag.enable is set -eula